 Another major driver motivating Central to become a member institution was the availability of Korean language resources to support our Korean programs.
 Korean-speaking students at Central now have access to databases hosted by the National Library of Korean, for ebooks and for articles, with a sizable volume of resources in their first language.

-Current Central students, staff, and faculty are able to access resources in the DTL from remote locations.
+Current Central students, staff, and faculty are able to access resources in the DTL from remote locations using their CBTS account.
 Those who are not members of the Central community are able to access these online resources by visiting the Shumaker library on the Central Seminary campus in Shawnee, where library staff will help them log on to the system.

 Shumaker Library is named for Ms. Dianne Shumaker, who gave the lead gift for the renovation and expressed her delight in having the library so named.
 “Philosophically,” said Shumaker, “my relationship with Central Seminary is ‘what God wants.’
 I feel blessed to be a contributor to this greater good.
 Being part of the library is a special joy – I love books and have an extensive library of my own.”